 Nepal relaxed conditions to allow international tourists to volunteer on a wide range of projects including rebuilding homes and schools, interning in hospitals, supporting non-government organisations and re-establishing sustainable agriculture.

-“Nepal’s tourism recovery since the April 2015 earthquake has been remarkable and as our research shows, volunteer tourism has been a significant driving force for that recovery,” says Dr Beirman who was involved in the Nepal Rapid Recovery Taskforce.
+"Nepal's tourism recovery since the April 2015 earthquake has been remarkable and as our research shows, volunteer tourism has been a significant driving force for that recovery," says Dr Beirman who was involved in the Nepal Rapid Recovery Taskforce.

 In 2015, the year of the earthquake, just under 600,000 international tourists visited.
 By 2018 the number had reached an all-time record of almost 1.2 million.
 In 2019 it grew further.

 The Nepal Association of Tour and Travel Agents says almost one third of the tours booked to Nepal in the two years after the earthquake comprised groups who combined tourism experiences with volunteering or philanthropy.